hillj35/Portfolio/_posts/2025-03-01-maze-corp-graphics.md

 # Conclusion

 I hope this was an interesting read and that you learned something or got inspired to make your own effects.
-I'm really happy I got to spend so much time working on aesthetics during a game jam!
+I'm really glad I had the opportunity to spend so much time working on aesthetics during a game jam!
 If you're interested in playing the final product you can download it on [itch.io](https://icecavern-games.itch.io/first-day-at-maze-corp) or you can check out the full source code on [github](https://github.com/IceCavern-Games/BrackeysGameJam2025.1).